kensanata/face/README.md

 ## Processing

-If you're running your own copy of the face generator, here' the post processing you need to do with scanned images:
+If you're running your own copy of the face generator, here's the post processing you need to do with scanned images:

 1. Scan the image and crop it using [The Gimp](http://www.gimp.org/)